sprucelabsai/developer.spruce.ai/views/index.md

 	@test()
 	protected static async usesOrgFromScope() {
-		// since scope loads the last org by default, we can set
+		// since scope loads the newest org by default, we can set
 		// it back to the first org to test our productions code const organization = await this.Organization()
 		await this.Organization()